zainabch123/api-sql-intro/README.md

 ## Standard Criteria
 Write a SQL CREATE TABLE statement that creates a table to store `films`.
 The table should have the following columns:
-* A unique film id (this should be the primary key, use `SERIAL` to make it increment automatically)
+* A unique film id (this should be the primary key, use `SERIAL` or `INTEGER AUTOINCREMENT` to make it increment automatically)
 * A unique title
 * A genre
 * A release year (make this `integer` data type)